IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #Chaincode
 To understand what is going on we need to start looking at the chaincode.
 The complete cc code for this example can be found [here](https://github.com/ibm-blockchain/marbles-chaincode/blob/master/part1/chaincode_ex.go).
 Marbles Part 1 and Marbles Part 2 will use different chaincode, but Part 2 will include everything from Part 1.
-Part 1 is just nicer to look since it has less lines of code, and hopefully less things to confuse you on.
+Part 1 is just nicer to look at since it has less lines of code, and hopefully less things to confuse you on.
 It is perfectly fine to use Part 2's chaincode with the Marbles Part 1 web application.

-The first interesting place to look is the `Run()` function.
+The first interesting place in the cc is the `Run()` function.
 This is our entry point into chaincode.
 IE the peer will call this function for any type of "invocation".
 "Invoking" a function simply means we are attempting to run a cc function and that this event will be recorded to the blockchain ledger.